3 Ways To Have Great Preschool Enrichment Programs

 Stylized Hellos

 Though English speakers greet practically every day, that doesn’t suggest sharing an everyday hello in your preschool class has to be uninteresting.
-Provide your hello of the day a motif, and have your English enrichment class students say hello in that same motif.
+Provide your salutation of the day a motif, and have your English enrichment class students say hello in that same motif.
 The motif can be linked to whatever topic you are teaching right now.
 For example, if you have a cowboy motif, have pupils say howdy instead of hello.
 If you are doing a topic on body parts, have students shake hands to greet you and each other.
-There are endless methods you can stylize your hellos to fit your current language unit.
+You can use endless methods to stylize your hellos to fit your current language unit.

 An Overview of Enrichment Courses at The Gardner School - The Gardner School